 Do you pay tax in the Caribbean?

-Yes, you pay taxes in the Caribbean whether you invest in the Caribbean, live there, or have tax residency.
+You pay taxes to Caribbean tax authorities if you invest in the Caribbean, live there for most of the year, or own Caribbean real estate.
 Tax rates vary from island to island.
-Antigua and St Kitts are two tax free Caribbean islands, imposing no income taxes at all, while others have progressive rates from 10 to 35 percent, which you can determine with a Caribbean taxes calculator.
-The same applies to corporate tax and VAT rates.
-None of the five countries has inheritance taxes.
+Antigua and St Kitts are two tax-free Caribbean islands that do not have income taxes at all, while others have progressive rates from 10 to 35 percent, which you can determine with a Caribbean taxes calculator.

 Why is the Caribbean a tax haven?